FNP - Family Nurse Practitioner Jobs

 What Are the CEU Requirements As An FNP?

 Each state has specific continuing education requirements that nurses must complete to remain licensed.
-You can find a list requirements by state in our continuing education guide.
+You can find a list requirement by state in our continuing education guide.
 In order to renew a certification, an FNP must complete continuing education units from approved providers.
 Additionally, since U.S. healthcare regulations change continually, most employers help nurses stay updated via continuing education offered onsite or online.